Guilty Gear 2: Overture: Gameplay

 Guilty Gear 2: Overture uses an action-based gameplay similar to Devil May Cry and Dynasty Warriors while retaining special moves and animations that have been used in past 2D Guilty Gear fighters, combined with RTS/MOBA elements similar to Herzog Zwei and DotA, in order to create a new genre which designer Daisuke Ishiwatari describes as "Melee Action".
 Aside from the simple genre change from its arcade fighter predecessors, Overture utilizes a troop management system as well as certain points around each of the levels that can be captured and used as spawning points for troops.
 Various troops from the demo include the light infantry, capable of a special attack; Heavy infantry, capable of launching and juggle attacks; as well as magical troops which can heal and perform status increasing spells.
 To win, players must directly attack each other or each other's Masterghost, an immobile and defenseless 'main base' or spawning point for each player.
 Each time a player is defeated, they respawn by their Masterghost in exchange for a portion of the Masterghost's lifebar.
-Victory will be rewarded through: beating the enemy enough times so their Masterghost cannot revive them, directly attacking and defeating the Masterghost, or winning by basis of who has more life once a predetermined timer reaches zero and who has captured more Ghosts (territory points on the field that produce Mana) than your opponent.
+Victory will be rewarded through: beating the enemy enough times so their Masterghost cannot revive them, directly attacking and defeating the Masterghost, or winning by basis of who has more life once a predetermined timer reaches zero and who has captured more Ghosts (territory points on the field that produce Mana) than their opponent.
 The game supports up to four players on Xbox Live or two players on the same console.

 Servants

 Servants obey their Masters to the best of their abilities and come in many different classes.
 Servants can be bought using the Master Ghost's Mana reserves but do not use any of the Master Ghost's energy.
-Servants can be used in two ways: you can even take Servants with you in Mana slots and re-summon them whenever you wish near you or they can be directed via the "Organ" sub-screen.
+Servants can be used in two ways: players can even take Servants with them in Mana slots and re-summon them whenever they wish or they can be directed via the "Organ" sub-screen.
 Servants travel to their directed location and will attack any enemy servants they meet on the way.
 They can also take Ghosts and attack (but not destroy) a Master Ghost.
 Servants are unique to their Master's style and have different fighting skills per class (with the exception of Ky and Sin, whose Servants are the same).